Tyriar/vscode-terminal-tabs/README.md

 - `terminalTabs.showTerminal9`: Shows the ninth terminal
 - `terminalTabs.showTerminal10`: Shows the tenth terminal

 __Note__: some common user-preferred shortcuts - eg, `Ctrl T` - are normally sent to terminal itself, rather than to the outside environment (where things like opening new terminal tabs are done).
-In order for that short cut to be used, open *File*, *Preferences*, and add `terminalTabs.createTerminal` to the `terminal.integrated.commandsToSkipShell` setting.
+In order for that short cut to be used, open *File*, *Preferences*, and add the following to your user settings (on the right):

+    "terminal.integrated.commandsToSkipShell": [
+      "terminalTabs.createTerminal"
+    ]

 ## Limitations